-We can collectively imagine and build transformative narratives that provide the foundation for an equitable world.
+We can collectively imagine and build transformative narratives to accelerate health equity and racial justice.

 By shifting dominant narratives that support the status quo and creating and promoting transformative narratives, we can nurture a set of values rooted in equity, justice, care, and sustainability, and open up more possibilities for structural changes that will lead to a world where everyone can thrive.